arifgit12/GetADoctor/README.md

 6. Register as doctor or patient.
 7. Doctor can schedule appointment and view appointment.
 8. User or patient can take and manage appointment.

-Please note that we have tested the app in Chrome browser.
-We have observed that a JavaScript Chart compoment is having browser compatibility issues with some versions of IE.

 ## Team